d-zone-org/d-zone/README.md

 Start the server with `npm start` or just `node index.js`

-The client files are all contained within the `web` folder, and are bundled upon installing the package into `/static/bundle.js`.
+The client files are all contained within the `web` folder, and need to be built into `/static/bundle.js`  with `npm run-script build` or `npm run-script watch`.
 Upload everything in the `web` folder except the `script` folder. _Do not_ remove the web folder from the package; the server component requires it.
-The bundled file can be rebuilt manually with `npm run-script build` or `npm run-script watch`.

 If everything works, the client should connect to the default server, generate a world, and receive live updates via websocket from the server.

 Remember, this project is still being developed (as is discord.io), so keep your D-Zone up to date with `npm update`

-Don't forget to re-upload the web files after updating!
+Don't forget to rebuild `bundle.js` and re-upload the web files after updating!

 ## Design
 The game engine architecture is currently loosely based on [crtrdg](http://crtrdg.com/).